-(3) Information accompanying a domestic wire transfer shall be kept in a format which enables it to be produced immediately, to the FIU.

-(4) The financial institution or listed business shall put provisions in place to identify wire transfers lacking complete originator information so that the lack of complete originator information shall be considered as a factor in assessing whether a wire transfer is or related transactions are suspicious and thus required to be reported to the FIU.
+- (2B) An originating financial institution shall verify the accuracy of the information of the originator required under subsection (2). - (3) Information accompanying a domestic wire transfer shall be kept in a format which enables it to be produced immediately, to the FIU. - (4) The financial institution shall put provisions in place to identify wire transfers lacking complete originator information so that the lack of complete originator information shall be considered as a factor in assessing whether a wire transfer is or related transactions are suspicious and thus required to be reported to the FIU. - (5) Where a domestic or cross-border wire transfer is for a sum over six thousand dollars, the beneficiary financial institution shall verify the identity of the beneficiary where not previously identified and maintain a record in accordance with regulation 31.

-Exemption for wire transfers
+Exemption for wire transfers.

-Continuous analysis 35.
-A wire transfer from one financial institution to another, is exempted from the provisions of this Part, where both the originator and beneficiary are financial institutions acting on their own behalf.
+35. A wire transfer from one financial institution to another, is exempted from the provisions of this Part, where both the originator and beneficiary are financial institutions acting on their own behalf.